 Offerings by accountancy practices are already starting to change as focus shifts towards advisory.
 Many larger accountancy firms draw a significant percentage of their revenue from this type of work.
 This trend away from audit in favor of advisory is gathering pace among medium-sized international accountancy networks and SMPs (see MGI Worldwide and IFAC’s 2015 Global SMP Survey).
 Some predict that instead of compliance services monopolizing accountant’s time, business advisory services utilizing emerging digital technologies to add value will comprise the vast majority of revenue of SMPs in the foreseeable future.
 Ultimately diversification, and the resulting increased employment of non-accountants, means accounting firms are less firms of professional accountants and more firms led by professional accountants.

 The future of the profession, and that of SMPs, looks set to present both challenges and opportunities.
 Realization of the opportunities is contingent on SMPs focusing on the value they can offer to their clients.
 That demands SMPs carefully consider diversification and making the transition to advisory—a transition for which technology will be a crucial tool.
 SMPs will need support from professional accountancy organizations to help make that transition.
 The accountancy profession’s leadership—IFAC, regional organizations like EFAA, and professional accountancy organizations—shoulder the responsibility for leading this change.
 It’s then for SMPs to make the change.
 EFAA has made a significant start.
 It has established a Digital Working Group, chaired by Martin de Bie, tasked with providing thought leadership and guidance to EFAA members on how best to support SMPs as they seek to leverage digital technologies.
-This initiative started on 8 June with EFAA’s international conference ‘Developing the Digital Professional’, the first of its kind directed at SMPs and SMEs: presentations, video interviews and highlights are hosted here.
+This initiative started on 8 June with EFAA’s international conference ‘Developing the Digital Professional’, the first of its kind directed at SMPs and SMEs: presentations, video interviews and highlights are available on the EFAA website.